 Subscribe to get full access to this operation and the extensive Foot Surgery Atlas.

 Learn the Achilles tendon: Haglunds deformity, postero-lateral approach and Arthrex Bio-corkscrew surgical technique with step by step instructions on OrthOracle.
 Our e-learning platform contains high resolution images and a certified CME of the Achilles tendon: Haglunds deformity, postero-lateral approach and Arthrex Bio-corkscrew surgical procedure.

-There are three main varities of pathology effecting the area of the Achilles tendon insertion and to which the description of a Haglunds’ deformity are commonly(and loosely) applied.
+There are three main varities of pathology effecting the area of the achilles tendon insertion and to which the description of a Haglunds’ deformity is commonly(and loosely) applied.

-Most often the pathology is one of degenerative change at Achilles the insertion with associated intra-tendinous calcification.
+Most often the pathology is one of degenerative change at achilles the insertion which may be associated intra-tendinous calcification.
 There may or may not be an element of anatomical prominence of the postero-lateral calcaneus associated.
 This tends to produce a fairly broad based swelling across the back of the heel.
 Usually the painful area is located laterally but it can on occasion be postero-medial.

-The third occurrence is a Calcaneus that is anatomically prominent posteriorly, laterally and superiorly.
+The third variation is a calcaneus that is anatomically prominent posteriorly, laterally and also superiorly.
 This can cause direct impingement upon the deep(anterior) aspect of the Achilles in the retro-calcaneal area.

-All can be treated using the same surgical principles with successful outcome expected in the majority of patients as long as the exact location and nature of the pathology is understood and addressed with the operation .
+These variations in pathology can be treated using the same surgical principles and with successful outcome expected in the majority of patients.
+The key is to identify the exact location and nature of the pathology causing symptoms.

-Non-operative treatment is somewhat less successful here than for problems with the main body of the Achilles tendon.
+Non-operative treatment is somewhat less successful when adopted here than for problems with the main body of the achilles tendon.